 They are words and phrases that people look up on search engines (Google, Yahoo, Bing) and they can vary from subject to subject, with no limit to what the curious mind wants to see.

 Now, why are they so important?
-Well, using the perfect keywords that are related to what you’re writing about can lead to more exposure for your article.
+Well, using the perfect keywords that are related to what you’re writing about can lead to more exposure for your blog.
 The search engines match the keywords in your article to the search and provide your work as one of the generated results

 How to find the perfect ones